XAP-Software/XAP-Software.github.io/_posts/2022-04-30-cannot-load-ruby-gem-bundle.md

 second, it is not safe.
 I am trying to use most of my programs without sudo and it usually works out.

-There is a number of ways to install Ruby without sudo, e.g. you can use Homebrew:
+There is a number of ways to install Ruby without sudo, e.g. you can use Homebrew on macOS:

 ``` console
 $ brew install ruby